What is Shea Butter?

 The moisturizing effects of shea butter can help reduce dandruff and soothe a dry, irritated scalp.

-15. Soothes Eczema, Dermatitis and Psoriasis
+15. Soothes Eczema, Dermatitis, and Psoriasis

 The anti-inflammatory and moisturizing properties of shea butter provide quick relief for these common skin conditions.

-16. Soothes Sunburns and Burns
+16. Soothes Sunburn and Burns

 The fatty acids and anti-inflammatory components of shea butter help soothe and heal minor burns, including sunburn.